sam-val/RockPaperSiss/README.md

-## Rock Paper Scissors in more than one language
+## Rock, Paper, Scissors in various languages

 ## C#:
 Running in terminal...